SilviaAmAm/tf_hackathon/README.md

 The workshop will use python 3 and TensorFlow 1.6.
 You can find instructions on how to install TensorFlow [here](https://www.tensorflow.org/install/).

+The slides for the presentation can be found [here](https://drive.google.com/file/d/1kL97aC9aHtLzFsfluP_Ke6S5DDGerFX_/view?usp=sharing)

 ## Timetable

 Thursday 26th of April, 10 am: